jcl-dev/OWMClient/README.md

 If you don't have an secret API key yet... https://home.openweathermap.org/users/sign_up

-Save the API key in the root level of your OWMClient directory like this:
+Save your API key in the root level of your OWMClient directory like this:

     cd OWMClient
     echo "YOUR_SECRECT_API_KEY" > .apiKey